The Oils

 Organic Blueberry Seed Oil:

-DNA Repair Cream contains this oil is rich in essential fatty acids and phytonutrients, including omega 3 fatty acid, it is high in Vitamin A, B complex, C and E. Blueberry Seed oil effectively moisturizes and improves skin elasticity, reduces wrinkles, dryness and skin lines.
+This oil is rich in essential fatty acids and phytonutrients, including omega 3 fatty acid, it is high in Vitamin A, B complex, C and E. Blueberry Seed oil effectively moisturizes and improves skin elasticity, reduces wrinkles, dryness and skin lines.
 Regenerating skin cells, it is perfect to include in anti-aging skin creams.

 Organic Inca Inchi Oil: